IBM/aspera-cli/docs/README.erb.md

 - IBM Aspera Shares
 - IBM Aspera Console
 - IBM Aspera Orchestrator
-- and more...
+- And more...

 <%=tool%> provides the following features:

-- Supports most Aspera server products (on-premise and SaaS)
+- Supports commands to Aspera server products (on-premise and SaaS)
-- Any command line options (products URL, credentials or any option) can be provided on command line, in configuration file, in env var, in files
+- Any command line **options** (products URL, credentials or any option) can be provided on command line, in configuration file, in env var, in files, ...
 - Supports Commands, Option values and Parameters shortcuts
 - FASP [Transfer Agents](#agents) can be: local `ascp`, or Connect Client, or any transfer node
 - Transfer parameters can be altered by modification of <%=trspec%>, this includes requiring multi-session